Panik (band): Panik and break-up (2008–2010)

-Post-break up activity (2010-2016)
+Post-break up activity (2010–2016)

 Timo produced a short film At Second Glance which was available on the Panik Kyte channel.

 Frank "Franky" Ziegler has announced a role in the September 2010 Walt Disney Motion Pictures Germany GmbH film Single by Contract (Alles für Lila) as a guitarist in the band "Berlin Mitte".
 In an interview in Nuremberg during the Snipes shoestore tour, he elaborated on his role.
 Alles für Lila has been renamed 'Groupies bleiben nicht zum Frühstück'.

 On 27 April 2010 Christian Linke announced that he had permanently taken up residence in California (USA).
-He continues to write and sing music, which is available on his new Myspace page, dertollelinke.
+He continued to write and sing music, which was available on his new Myspace page, dertollelinke.
+He started working as QA tester at Riot Games, but got promoted to work on music.
+Eventually he became showrunner on Netflix series Arcane.

 Juri Schewe has been mentioned as taking over a drum school.

 "All that I know is that Juri decided to take over a drum school.
 He told me that his life rhythm has become very different, because he already knows his program for the year to come!
 He just wanted to be free and be able to do what he wanted."

 The FAZ newspaper article Die Gruppe Panik: Verheddert im Musikdschungel (English: Music Group Panik: Adrift in the Music Jungle) offers these tidbits about Jan, Frank, and Juri's future plans:

 Werner wird seine Lehre als chemisch-technischer Assistent fortsetzen, Schewe studiert seit Oktober Schlagzeug in Bremen, Ziegler hat eine Rolle im Film "Alles für Lila" ergattert.

 (English: Werner will resume his studies as a chemical engineering assistant, Schewe has been studying drumming in Bremen since October, Ziegler has managed to snag a role in the film "Alles für Lila".)

 This reaffirms Frank's upcoming role in Groupies bleiben nicht zum Frühstück (formerly "Alles für Lila") as well as Juri's drumming plans but this is the only information available about Jan Werner, though he has in the past reiterated that he would return to chemistry should his career in music end.

 On 28 April 2010 Juri posted this blog on his Myspace: